Project Grow — Allies Farm Program

-Project Grow, located on the West Windsor campus of Mercer County Community College, is an innovative farming initiative developed by Allies four years ago that continues to thrive.
+Project Grow, located on the West Windsor campus of Mercer County Community College, is an innovative farming initiative developed by Allies in 2010 that continues to thrive today.

-It’s a program designed to provide individuals with disabilities an opportunity to receive employment training, horticultural therapy and nutritional education in a healthy and productive environment.
+It’s a program designed to provide individuals with disabilities an opportunity to receive vocational training, horticultural therapy and nutritional education in a healthy and productive environment.

 Project Grow emphasizes creating positive relationships, learning generalized employment skills, and gaining a greater sense of self-reliance while experiencing job training in the farming industry.